 When life gets tough it can be incredibly important to reach out for help and find someone to talk to.
 A psychotherapist, with warmth and kindness, can help you find your voice and tell your story - at your own pace and in your own words.
 Whether you wish to address a specific painful issue, such as conflict at home or in the work place, or talk about more general feelings of anxiety and/or depression, the simple act of sharing your struggles can be tremendously healing and often brings immediate relief.
 Or you might be lacking energy and motivation and need help regaining your zest for, and direction, in life.
 You may have lost your enthusiasm for your relationship or your job and wish to explore new avenues.
 Or you may simply wish to embark upon a fascinating, exploratory journey of self-discovery.
 Whichever it is, greater self awareness gained from within the safety and confidentiality of the therapeutic relationship can lead to a vast improvement in your overall sense of well-being.
-As you gradually begin to connect with your inner feelings, and learn how to listen and recover from painful emotions, you will feel empowered to make healthier decisions and choices for yourself.
+As you gradually begin to connect with your inner feelings, and learn how to listen and recover from painful emotions, new insights and access to internal resources will help you make healthier decisions and choices for yourself.
 This is likely to leave you feeling stronger, calmer and more confident.

 Befriending Painful Emotions